 - patterns of absence which arouses suspicion after investigation.

 - periods during school or external examinations especially SATs and GCSEs

 School begins at 8.50am and all pupils are expected to be in school promptly.
-If students arrive after the morning bell, they must enter via the bus bay gates and will be late to school.
-Students arriving after 9.10am must enter through reception and will be marked as late to school.
-Pupils who are consistently late are disrupting not only their own education but also that of others.
+If students arrive after 8.45am, they must enter via the student reception located next to the bus bay as the gates will be closed.
+They will be marked as late to school.
+Students who are consistently late are disrupting not only their own education but also that of others.
 Where persistent lateness gives cause for concern, the Attendance Officer will liaise with parents and EWO regarding further action.
 Persistent lateness without a legitimate reason will be seen as truancy and will be dealt with in the same way.

 We will make parents aware that they do not have a right to take their child out of school for a holiday during term time.
 According to the new amendments of the Education Regulations 2006 that were published September 2013, a school cannot grant any leave of absence during term time.
 Headteachers have the right to grant leave of absence only for exceptional circumstances.
 If there are exceptional circumstances then parents need to apply in advance, by letter, to the Headteacher of the school.
 Any days taken without permission granted from the school will be regarded as unauthorised and may incur Fixed Penalty fines in line with LA guidelines.
 Parents are asked to be aware that any absence from school is detrimental to a child’s education and should, therefore, be avoided if at all possible.